ErgodicEntropy/Molecular-Diffusion-Estimation/README.md

 ## Simulation steps:

--Initialization: it can be random Gaussians for velocities and/or coordinates.
+- Initialization: it can be random Gaussians for velocities and/or coordinates.
 This process might be followed by ''packing'' all atoms in one corner (thanks to Packmol software) to avoid perturbation that may result from short-range repulsions (Pauli exclusion principle).
 - Potential Evaluation: This is the most CPU intensive step due to the evaluation of non-bonded (pairstyle) potential ie; Couloumb potential and Van Der Wals force.
 This is due to the fact that although intermolecular forces are weaker than intramolecular forces (which is the reason why we have molecules), intermolecular forces are non local which implies that their influence pervades all the system (worst-case scenario of a complexity of O(n^{2})).
 - Energy minimization/equilibration: Energy equilibration is rendering kinetic energy equally distributed among constituent particles (this can be done using methods like dynamically-updated velocity rescaling).
 Energy minimization is the process of relaxing the system to its stable state in order to render the simulation more accurate and more representative of reality
 - LAMMPS run: Predict the motion by updating the values of coordinates and velocities by integrating Newton's equations (this is basically what LAMMPS ''run'' commands does)